Recently a reader asked me for some ideas for play activities for a 1 year old.

 I do have an article called The Best Learning Toys For Babies To Encourage Language Development, which is geared to 6-24 month old’s, but it is specific to toys that will help with your child’s development.

-So, I decided I better write a more specific article geared towards play and a 1 year old because if one person is looking for fun ways to play with their 1 year old then I am sure others are looking for this information as well.
+So, I decided it was time to write a more specific article geared towards play and a 1 year old because if one person is looking for fun ways to play with their 1 year old then I am sure others are looking for this information as well.

 Luckily 1 year olds are easily entertained!
-By the end of this article you will be thinking “wow, these ideas are so simple, why didn’t I think of that”.
+By the end of this article you may be saying to yourself “wow, these ideas are so simple, why didn’t I think of that”.

 Some of these activities will require your involvement while others can be done by your little one independently.